Comparisons Between Predictions Made With Different Regressor Values

 The behavior of marginaleffects functions can be modified by setting global options.

-Disable some safety checks:
+Disable some safety checks and warnings:

-options(marginaleffects_safe = FALSE)
+• options(marginaleffects_safe = FALSE)

-Omit some columns from the printed output:
+• Omit some columns from the printed output.

 References